zx80/cachetools-utils/README.md

 of the application, including working around security by tampering with the application authentication and authorization guards.

+Although a cache may allow to improve performance, an important side effect is that it reduces the query load on the actual database backend.

 ### Latency

 In order to reduce latency, as most time should be spent in network accesses,